morceaudebois/bonjourr.fr/src/documents/misc.md

 -   `escape` key opens settings.
 -   When the searchbar is enabled, typing anywhere will focus the searchbar.
 However, browsers focus their address bar by default, so you'll have to click anywhere on Bonjourr first.
+-   When enabling the custom search engine option, the searchbar becomes compatible with all search engines.
+That also includes things like YouTube (`https://www.youtube.com/results?search_query=%s`).
 <!-- -   If you're an advanced user or just curious, you'll want to enable them all at the top of the settings panel.Bonjourr doesn't show all its settings by default.  -->

 ## 🔖 About Quick Links